IgnacioCastilloFranco/readme_template_Andres/README.md

 ---

 - 🔭 I’m currently working on expanding my skills in Full Stack and Artificial Intelligence development.
-- 🌱 I’m currently learning React, FastAPI, TypeScript, C#, and deepening my knowledge in AI and machine learning.
+- 🌱 I’m currently learning Python,React, FastAPI, Javascript, and deepening my knowledge in AI and machine learning.
 - 👯 I’m looking to collaborate on open source projects, applied AI solutions, and creative tech initiatives.
 - 🤔 I’m looking for help with advanced AI concepts, real-world deployment strategies, and scaling full stack applications.
 - ⚡ Fun fact: When I’m not coding, I’m behind a drum kit keeping the rhythm alive—yes, I’m a drummer! 🥁🎶